The new version is now released with attractive enhancements for the four different . For the history of development of the ODEON software click here.

 - Compatibility warnings

 In ODEON 15 an interpolated map is automatically calculated when the display is updated as if there was used an infinite number of receivers in the calculation.
-The interpolated map is also reshaped to fit within the perimeters of the receiver surfaces used for defining the grid.
-The benefits are:

 - Faster calculations because a decent looking map can be created with a modest number of receiver/calculation points.